aernesto/IndieK/README.md

 ## Contribute
 IndieK _needs_ you!
 Apply to the [mailing list](https://groups.google.com/forum/#!forum/indiek) in order to _ask questions_ and _offer suggestions_.

+As of today, the core contributors to IndieK are [@eradillo](https://github.com/eradillo) (whom I can't thank warmly enough for his time and dedication), and myself :D

 ## To come...
 Stay put for:
 - ROADMAP.md